danielrriggs/danielrriggs.github.io/content/ADHD.md

 People with ADHD's [[Amygdala]] & [[Insula]] have a stronger effect on the [[Nucleus accumbens]] (where we get a sense of reward) than the average brain.
 This means the behaviors they engage in are more sensitive to **emotions**.
 This is where some of the **impulsivity** comes from.
 - What makes a behavior impulsive?
 You don't think about it ahead of time; you suddenly engage in it.
 That sudden engagement can oftentimes be due to an emotion.
 A neurotypical person's emotions don't immediately translate into behavior.
 A person with ADHD's emotions are more likely to suddenly create a behavior.

 [[Central Nervous System|CNS]] depressants like alcohol slow down thinking & caffeine speeds up thinking.
 If ADHD is rapid thinking, why does a stimulant medication slow down thoughts?
-Stimulant medications stimulate the [[Frontal cortex]] which strengthens our ability to control the rest of our brain.
+Stimulant medications stimulate the [[Frontal cortex]] which strengthens our ability to control the rest of our brain (such as our emotions).
 The [[Prefrontal Cortex|PFC]] are the brakes of our brain.
 Stimulant medications strengthen their signal.

 [[Orbitofrontal cortex]] - regulates emotions.